 The more a person gains, the more he has to lose.
 The fear of losing everything can cause some successful people to become paralyzed by fear.
 They worry that they’re just one decision away from ruining everything they’ve worked so hard to gain and they often struggle to allow themselves to take a break.

 Therapy can help successful people recognize that their net worth isn’t tied to their self-worth.
-This can help them recognize that even if they fail, they’ll still be okay.
+This can help them recognize that even if they fail, they’ll still be OK.
 Treatment can also teach healthy ways to cope with anxiety and offer strategies for calming the constant self-doubt.

-4. It’s Lonely At the Top
+4. It’s Lonely at the Top

 High achievement may ostracize successful people from family members and friends.
 Physical distance can also contribute to loneliness when high achievers relocate for new job opportunities.
 Additionally, successful people are often placed in high-level management positions where it may be inappropriate to befriend their subordinates, leaving them with fewer opportunities to socialize at work.